 As upon a great and noble horse which was somewhat sluggish because of its size and needed to be stirred up by a kind of gadfly.
 It is to fulfill some function that I believe God has placed me in the city.
 I never cease to rouse each and every one of you, to persuade and reproach you all day long….30e

-Socrates viewed himself as a humble gadfly whose purpose was to stir up the great and noble horse of Athens out of its sluggishness.
-He closes this section with the discussion of how his lack of regard for his own affairs was just another piece of proof that he was indeed called by God to serve the people of Athens:
+Socrates viewed himself as a humble gadfly.
+Whose purpose was to stir up the great and noble horse of Athens out of its sluggishness.
+He closed this section with the discussion of how his lack of regard for his own affairs proved that God had indeed called him to serve the people of Athens.

 That I am the kind of person to be a gift of God to the city you might realize from the fact that it does not seem like human nature for me to have neglected all my own affairs and to have tolerated this neglect now for so many years while I was always concerned with you, approaching each of you like a father or an elder brother to persuade you to care for virtue.31a-b